 On the other hand, MLOps platforms for deep learning are built to handle massive amounts of unstructured data such as images, videos, or audio.
 Significant emphasis is placed on utilizing powerful GPU machines as these models may take days to train even on the most powerful hardware.

 On the traditional machine learning side, we have products like Metaflowwhich is ideal for tabular data while Valohai sits on the deep learning side with a heavy focus on machine orchestration.

 Exploration focus vs. productization focus

 Generally, MLOps, as a concept, is focused on machine learning production.

 Exploration focused platforms emphasize data analytics, experiment tracking, and working in notebooks, while productization focused platforms primarily concentrate on machine learning pipelines, automation, and model deployment.

-Algorithmia, Flyte, and Metaflow are most strictly production focused.
-Flyte and Metaflow focus on building production pipelines while Algorithmia is for model versioning and model deployment only, not training models.
+Seldon, Flyte, and Metaflow are most strictly production focused.
+Flyte and Metaflow focus on building production pipelines while Seldon is for model versioning and model deployment only, not training models.
 MLFlow, on the other hand, is more focused on experiment tracking, and Dataiku has a lot to offer on the data analysis side of things.

 Citizen data scientist focus vs. expert data scientist

 Citizen data scientists are more subject matter experts rather than technical experts.
 Some MLOps platforms are focused on this category of users as they offer capabilities for teams with less engineering expertise to build and deploy machine learning models.
 These platforms focus on visual tools and access through a Web UI.